-Stellar Phoenix Outlook PST Repair provides you an effective and simple way to repair a corrupt/damaged Outlook PST file.
+Stellar Repair for Outlook provides you an effective and simple way to >repair a corrupt/damaged Outlook PST file.
 The task just necessitates you to follow the on-screen prompts that will end up with a repaired PST.
 However, this is not the only thing that you want to achieve.
 Once the repair process is done and you have received the PST, next step includes importing the file into MS Outlook so that you can access the data in application and continue working with it.
 Below section provides you the necessary steps to import PST into different versions of Microsoft Outlook, please continue.

 Microsoft Outlook 2016: To import the repaired .pst file into MS Outlook 2016, perform the following steps: